What does “wealth” mean to you?

 Learn some of the basics about things like compounding, inflation, interest rates, fees and taxes.

-Not only is this information you’ll need as you work to build wealth in the future, it will also help you develop your BS detector so you can tell when something sounds a bit too good to be true.
+This information is not only important as you work to build wealth in the future, but it will also help you develop your BS detector so you can tell when something sounds a bit too good to be true.

 It will help you ask that extra question that might make things a bit uncomfortable (“how do you get paid” is always a good one).